 The customer doesn’t get to try the product on.
-They can’t see how it fits, or what it looks like on themselves.
+They can’t see how it fits, or what they look like wearing it.

-From a business point of view, this means you need to have a clear returns policy and system.
+From a business point of view, this means you need a clear returns policy and system.

 If the product doesn’t fit, or doesn’t look right, customers expect an exchange or refund.
 Your customer service and warehouse systems need to manage this.
 You need to get the product back, and refund the customer.
-If customers aren’t happy, they’ll let people know on social media and on review sites.
+If customers aren’t happy, they’ll talk about it on social media, and on review sites.

-And finally, there’s a lot of choice in online fashion shopping.
-That means a lot of competition.
+And finally, there’s lots of choice in online fashion shopping.
+Lots of competition.
 Product review lists over 1,100 clothing stores.
-And that’s just for Australia.
+And that’s just Australia.
 It doesn’t include overseas stores who ship to Australia, or any of the smaller pop-up stores.

 With those challenges in mind, let’s go check out some online fashion shops.